What is cancer?

 called veterinary surgical oncologists and those who administer radiation treatment are called veterinary radiation

-How common is cancer in pets?
+How common is cancer in cats and dogs?

 Cancer occurrence rate is usually measured as the number of new cases of cancer in companion animals per year.
 The